To change lives by bringing the hope and light of Jesus to the heart of the city and beyond.

 Colossians 2:12; Acts 2:41; Ephesians 2: 8-9; Matthew 28:19-20

 Communion is an ordinance given to all believers by Jesus Christ to remember his sacrifice for us and to symbolize the new covenant.
-The elements of bread and wine or juice are symbols of Christ’s broken body and shed blood.
+The elements of bread and wine are symbols of Christ’s broken body and shed blood.
 Communion is not a means of salvation.
 Rather, it is a testament of a believer’s faith in the atoning work of the cross.

 Matthew 26:26-30; Mark 14:22-26; Luke 22:19:20; 1 Corinthians 11:23-29